openjs-foundation/cross-project-council/project-resources/PROJECT_FUNDS.md

 ### How much might a project request?

-The level of funding level will be determined on case per case basis after consideration of the request and discussion with the project maintainers.
+The level of funding level will be determined on case by case basis after consideration of the request and discussion with the project maintainers.